sambow23/Dell-XPS-13-7390-macOS/README.md

 Everything that worked in macOS Big Sur works here.

-The dreaded battery drain issue should be fixed now that gpe6F has been disabled via ACPI Patch
+The dreaded battery drain issue should be fixed now that ACPI interrupt gpe6F has been disabled via ACPI Patch

 CFG-Lock
 ----